-The driver's floor mat that came with your vehicle hooks over the floor mat anchors.
-This keeps the floor mat from sliding forward and possibly interfering with the pedals.
+2WD models The driver's floor mat that came with your vehicle hooks over the floor mat anchors.
+This keeps the floor mat from sliding forward and possibly interfering with the pedals or making the front passenger's weight sensors ineffective.